A podium that reads "Ancient City Poets" overlayed on a fuzzy image of the Ponce de Leon Hotel at Flagler College.

 The statue of Henry Flagler, located outside the main entrance of Flagler College in St. Augustine.

-Day two begins at 9:00 a.m. and will include author discussions and a keynote presentation at Flagler College.
-An open mic event will follow in the evening at Relampago Coffee Lab, 74 Spanish Street
+Day two begins at 9:00 a.m. and includes author discussions and a keynote presentation at Flagler College.
+In the evening, Flagler's English department hosts an open mic at Relampago Coffee Lab, 74 Spanish Street.

 Flagler College Campus